 How do you know what is a federal-owned trailhead or forest?
 Signs at area entrances and/or trailheads indicate the requirement for a federal pass.
 Also, the Washington Trails Association page for each hike identifies any required pass at that site.

-More Info: The USFS has a guide to help you choose a pass here
+More Info: The USFS has a guide to help you choose a pass for national forest lands here.

 County Parks and Areas